apache/apisix-ingress-controller/docs/develop.md

 ### Define ApisixRoute

-Take the back-end service `httpserver` as an example (you can choose any upstream service for test).
+Take the backend service `httpbin` as an example (you can choose any other upstream services for test).

 In fact, in order to reduce the trouble caused by ingress migration, we try to keep the structure of ApisixRoute consistent with the original ingress.